robnyman/stackoverflow-dashboard/README.md

 1. Create a simple HTML form with tag, date period input
 2. Use a simple XMLHttpRequest to get the most popular tags for the `<datalist>` element
 3. For any request, use the basic XHR to get the data directly in JSON
-4. Depending on the requested data - multiple requests are needed to fill the dahboard - parse the returned JSON and present the results
+4. Depending on the requested data - multiple requests are needed to fill the dashboard - parse the returned JSON and present the results

 ### API methods being used